Samuel and Ruth Perley testified against accused witch Elizabeth How, claiming she bewitched their child to death.

 In 1692, Samuel Perley testified, “…soon after a falling out that had been between James How and his wife and myself, my daughter told us that it was James How’s wife that afflicted her both night and day, sometimes complaining of being pricked with pins and sometimes falling down into dreadful fits … we went to several doctors and they told us that she was under an evil hand …. thus our daughter continuing about two or three years constantly affirming to the last that this Goody How now seized was the cause of her sorrows, and so pined away to skin and bone and ended her sorrowful life …”

 After Hannah’s death in 1685, as historian Charles Upham put it, “Everything that happened amiss to anyone was laid at her [Elizabeth How’s] door.”
-In 1692, there was a litany of accusations from the previous decade, several having to do with illness or death of livestock, including a few accusations from other members of the Perley family.
-Interestingly, Timothy Perley (Samuel’s brother) and Deborah (Jackson) Perley (Elizabeth’s sister), who had married in 1682, testified that their cows had been bewitched by How and wouldn’t give their usual quantity of milk for a time.
-The family connection clearly did not help Elizabeth – nor did her husband’s family ties, as James’s brother John How also testified against Elizabeth.
+In 1692, there was a litany of accusations from the previous decade, including from other Perley and How family members, several having to do with illness or death of livestock.
+Samuel Perley’s brother Timothy and his wife Deborah testified that their cows had been bewitched by How and wouldn’t give their usual quantity of milk for a time.
+John How, the brother of Elizabeth’s husband James also testified against Elizabeth.

 Although there were numerous people who condemned Elizabeth, she also had her supporters, among them several neighbors and her 94-year-old father-in-law.
 She was also defended by two Rowley ministers, one of whom, Reverend Samuel Phillips, recounted that young Hannah Perley, when not having fits, denied that How was her tormentor.
 Phillips also revealed that it was Hannah’s brother who encouraged her to name Goody How – “Say she is a witch,” he yelled from a window.